 Adult: *chuckling* Sure…

-Me: No. Really.
-I do.
+Me: No. Really…I do.

-As adults, we take for granted those things we learned as children, such as standing in line and walking in hallways.
+As adults, we take for granted those things we learned as children, such as standing in line and walking (not running) in hallways.
 We forget that we ever had to learn those things at all.
 We may even forget why they’re important.

 For every supply or instrument in the classroom, there was a procedure in how to get it, handle it, and put it away.
-It may seem like a waste of time for some items, but trust me when I say that it will save you from bent Boomwhackers and broken pencils in the future.
+It may seem like a waste of time to show your students how to carry instruments as they walk back to their spot.
+Trust me though, it will save you many bent Boomwhackers and broken pencils in the future.

-If they needed a short rest from physical activity, I would sing familiar Solfege patterns and ask them to echo.
+If they needed a short rest from physical activity, I would sing familiar Solfege patterns and ask them to echo back.
 If they needed extra focus, I would ask them to “name that tune” after they echoed.

 My procedures for whole class discussions were simple: wait your turn and listen.
-I think it’s important to teach the art of conversation, which is that we don’t just hear what others are saying, we listen (think about what they’ve said).
-Also, I wanted them to understand that every voice deserves to be heard.
-Always.
+I think it’s important to teach the art of conversation, which is that we don’t just hear what others are saying, we listen and genuinely think about what they’ve said.
+We should be responding to others’ ideas, not just closing ourselves off to our own thoughts.